cncf/tag-network/recommendations/smi.md

 ## Recommendation

-**SIG Network's reflections and recommendation**
+**SIG Network's reflections and recommendation** Beyond SMI's core value (not going to repeat here), has been demonstrated in projects like CNI, CSI, OpenTelemetry, and so on.
+SMI's repeatable patterns like that of a common init container stand to benefit the service mesh ecosystem broadly.

-1. Move SMI repositories to new GitHub org
+1. Consider: Moving SMI repositories to new GitHub org.
-1. Relicense to Apache v2 or seek an exception.
+1. Consider: Relicensing to Apache v2 or seeking an exception.
-1. Move forward into Sandbox.
+1. Recommend: Moving forward into Sandbox.